Description

 Tried: Signing the cookie with the field name 'admin' set to true instead of using the exact key 'very_auth' with the value 'admin'

-The server checks the specific key 'very_auth' in the session dict.
-Sending a cookie like {'admin': true} or {'is_admin': 1} does not match what the server reads, so the page still treats you as a guest.
-You must inspect the original decoded payload to learn the exact field name before forging.
+The server reads one specific key, 'very_auth', out of the session dict.
+A cookie carrying 'admin' or 'is_admin' instead matches nothing, so the page still treats you as a guest.
+Read the decoded payload for the exact field name before forging anything.

 Tried: Setting the forged cookie value in the request headers manually using curl instead of replacing it in the browser

-This can work but a common mistake is forgetting to URL-encode the cookie value or wrapping it incorrectly with quotes, causing the server to see a malformed cookie and reject the session entirely.
-The safer path for this challenge is to paste the forged value directly in DevTools > Application > Cookies so the browser handles encoding automatically on the next page load.
+This can work, but it is easy to forget the URL-encoding, or to wrap the value in quotes wrongly, and the server then sees a malformed cookie and drops the session.
+Safer to paste the forged value into DevTools under Application and Cookies, where the browser handles encoding on the next load.

 Learn more